Grants and Awards

 Outcomes: Outcomes are normally advised within three weeks of a complete application submission, and all successful recipients must submit an acquittal of the funds within one month of completing the project.

 Let the Faculty of Fine Arts and Music support your research as it has done for numerous researchers in the past.
-Head to our Precinct Research page to get an idea of the exceptional and influential research that we have supported and discover the impact your research can have.
+Head to our Research page to get an idea of the exceptional and influential research that we have supported and discover the impact your research can have.

 Apply now